mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 xp: 50
 skills: 1
 ```
 Let's see if you know which tables you need to query to find your data elements of interest.
-We will test this by asking you to name all the tables you need to include in your query for a certain research question.
+We will test this by asking you to name all the clinical tables you need to include in your query for a certain research question.
 We will not go into the details of really creating the full query here.
-(MORE OF THESE TO ADD WITH PATRICK)

 <p><center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/omop-cdm.png" alt="OMOP-CDM" width="550" height="400"></center></p>